cmu440/p0/README.md

 use for this purpose if you wish.
 Whether or not you decide to implement a `crunner` program will not affect your grade for this project.

+You could also test your server using Netcat as you saw shortly in lecture (i.e. run the `srunner` binary in the background, execute `nc localhost 9999`, type the message you wish to send, and then click enter).

 ## Using Go on AFS

 For those students who wish to write their Go code on AFS (either in a cluster or remotely), you will